2800 - 30th Ave.

 Strategy Board Games Night

 The library invites you to use our space to meet with friends and play your favourite board games.
-From Settlers of Catan to historical war gaming, a veterean gamer and librarian will be on-hand to moderate and to play.
+From Settlers of Catan to historical war gaming, a veteran gamer and librarian will be on-hand to moderate and to play.
 Bring your games, bring your opponents or come alone and meet others who share your hobby.
 Lengthier games can be stowed away and picked up again the following session.
 The librarian will be bringing Mage War with more to come.
-The first and second Thursday of every month at 5:30 pm in the upstairs community room.

 Saturday Adult Book Club

 Vernon Branch invites you to read the suggested titles and to join us for a lively, facilitated discussion of the featured title.
 The book club is open to all interested adults and preregistration is not required.
-Held the fourth Saturday of every month from 10:30 - 11:30 am in the library's community room.
+Held the thrid and fourth Saturday of every month from 10:30 - 11:30 am in the library's upstairs community room.
+Both meetings are the same discussion, so you can choose to attend either.
 Thank you to the Vernon Friends of the Library for their support of the Adult Book Club.

 Please note: Many titles are also available in ebook and audiobook formats in the ORL catalogue.